Sherard, Robert Harborough (writer) – Archive and Library

 - See also a list of other writers’ and artists’ archives here.

-- There are several examples of Sherard’s works in our rare book collections (including the Sherard Book Collection).
+- There are several examples of Sherard’s works in our rare book collections (besides the Sherard Book Collection).